Tic Talk 2019 is a community event for patients, families and professionals interested in learning more about Tourette syndrome and tic disorders.

 Questions?
 Contact firstname.lastname@example.org or 314-362-5041

-Thanks to the Tourette Association of America and its Greater Missouri chapter for generously supporting this event.
+Thanks to the Tourette Association of America and its Greater Missouri chapter, and the McDonnell Center for Systems Neuroscience, for generously supporting this event.

 It is the policy of Washington University School of Medicine in St. Louis, Continuing Medical Education, that planners, faculty and other persons who may influence content of this CME activity disclose all relevant financial relationships with commercial interests in order for CME staff to identify and resolve any potential conflicts of interest prior to the educational activity.
 Faculty must also disclose any planned discussion of unlabeled/unapproved uses of drugs or devices during their presentation.
 Detailed disclosures will be made in activity handout materials.